-Lets take one of the most expensive industries in Adwords, personal injury lawyers, and analyze some competitor ads.
+Lets take one of the most expensive industries in Ads, personal injury lawyers, and analyze some competitor ads.

 Just from taking a quick look at the four ads above, you can at the very least get a couple options for topic ideas.

 What type of compensation can you receive from car, truck, and motorcycle accidents?

 How do personal injury lawyers exercise my rights?